Junjun1guo/pythonInteractAbaqus/README.md

 <img src="https://github.com/Junjun1guo/prePostFEA/blob/master/misesStress.gif" width="480" height="350" /><img src="https://github.com/Junjun1guo/prePostFEA/blob/master/dispForce.gif" width="480" height="350" />

 ## Usage
 1. __Generate finite element model__.
-If use commercial software,such as ABAQUS, you can write python script to establish FEM(referring abaqusPythonScript.py).
-If use open source software, such as OpenSees, you can also write python script to generate the input file(referring abaqusPythonScript.py).
-In additon, for two or three dimensional problems, [pygmsh](https://github.com/nschloe/pygmsh) can be used to mesh the model. and process the output database (abaqusODBProcess.py and saveDataToSqlite.py), then using
+If use commercial software,such as ABAQUS, you can write python script to establish FEM(referring __abaqusPythonScript.py__).
+If use open source software, such as OpenSees, you can also write python script to generate the input file(referring __abaqusPythonScript.py__).
+In additon, for two or three dimensional problems, [pygmsh](https://github.com/nschloe/pygmsh) can be used to mesh the model.
+2. __outPut process__.